francisfueconcillo/icms/README.md

 - SSH
 - HTTPS (WinRM)
 - All communications must be encrypted (TLS)

-#### Firewalled Customer Infra
-- For managed nodes that does not allow inbound connections, setup a Jumpbox that can:
+- For infrastructure that does not allow inbound connections to managed nodes, setup a Jumpbox that can:
   - proxy the ssh command to target nodes (for Linux)
-- port-forward WinRM ports to target nodes
+  - port-forward WinRM ports to target nodes (For Windows)

 ### Security